 I’ll use it to show you how easy it is to find an editor’s email.
 Let’s say I want to find the editor’s email for Thrive Global – I know Arianna Huffington is the Editor in Chief after reading an article about her leaving Huffington Post to launch her new startup.

 A simple Google search backs this up.

 Using this info I log into my FindThat account, type in the details, and hit search.

 The results of the search are visible in the search log on the right.

 Fiverr is an online global marketplace that offers services starting at $5.
 This is a great service for freelance writers on a low budget, or those looking to grow their business for a fraction of the cost.

 I’ve used Fiverr in the past to outsource my client prospecting.
 And on the surface of it, it’s great – you get someone to build up your leads for a minimal fee.
 The problem is that you know your business best and unless you’re specific when interacting with sellers on Fiverr, the results will be poor.

 I experienced this when asking a seller to find 50 trade publications across several niches, together with contact details of the editors.
-What they provided wasn’t inline with what I wanted.
+What they provided wasn’t

 I decided I’d rather find the clients I want to target on my own and provide the web domains to sellers on Fiverr.
 From there they could find the email addresses for me.
 After building up a list of 60 potential prospects I selected a provider following a search.